What are low pass & high pass filters and how do I use them?

 High-pass filters are perfect for the old speaker setup or to fade in songs.
 Both these effects can be stacked with other effects, such as Reverb.
 There really is no right or wrong way to go about these effects, nor is it a case of high-pass vs low-pass filters.
 It's all about having fun and trying to figure out what sounds the best.
 Let’s give it a go!

-Need royalty free music for your next video?
-Check out Epidemic Sound's plans and sign up for a free trial.
+Need top-tier music for your next video?
+Check out Epidemic Sound's plans and sign up below.

 Ben Hess is a director, cinematographer, filmmaker, and Epidemic Sound Ambassador.
 Check out his YouTube channel here.